-Make certain that you do not mark yourself absent for even a single day during the first 90 days.
+Ensure you do not mark yourself absent for even a day during the first 90 days.
 Remember, you are doing the minimum possible exercise and only fixing a routine.

 We’ve all been in that situation at some point.

-To put together a successful fitness program, which of the following steps are beneficial in reinforcing commitment to the program?
+To create a successful fitness program, which of the following steps are beneficial in reinforcing commitment to the program?

 Simple Workout Log

-One of the most important factors in becoming motivated is to make it simple to get started.
+One of the most important factors in becoming motivated is making it simple to start.

-- It aids in the transition from a personal fitness program to a new way of life.
+- It aids in transitioning from a personal fitness program to a new way of life.